laudy-15/Grandmas-Kitchen/README.md

 **File Extension:**   .bake

 Description: Grandma’s Kitchen is a general purpose programming language where baking terms are the language.
 The syntax is inspired by Grandma’s recipe cards, allowing the users to code with a pinch of salt and a cup of humor.
-Grandma’s Kitchen supports basic control flow (while/for-loops), user-defined functions, and simple data structures.
-The data structures have unique and applicable names to the kitchen!
-An array is a “pantry”, and an arraylist is a “mixing bowl”.
+Grandma’s Kitchen supports basic control flow (while loops), user-defined functions, and array lists.
+The variables and lists have unique and applicable names to the kitchen!

 ## Grammar